SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 Click on "+ Queue Binding" in the top-right to create a new binding:
 ![alt-text-here](gfx/rdp_08.png)

-Enter the name of your new queue to bind to this RDP, E.g. `q_rdp_get`.
+Enter the name of your new queue to bind to this RDP, E.g. `q_rest_get`.
 Click "Create":
 ![alt-text-here](gfx/rdp_09.png)

 Click "Apply":